Organized Cowardice: Putting the Pol in Poltroon

 (downright playful, even when

-and uncorrupted, truth-dispersing entity? —
+confronting ugly matters) and uncorrupted, truth-dispersing entity?

-as well as continuing to be appreciated and encouraged
+— as well as continuing to be

-in the very highest professional astronomical circles.
+the very highest professional astronomical circles.

 Again: despite [a] the undeniability of the details DIO has meticulously reported, despite [b] the stellar academic rank of the members of DIO's various boards, and despite [c] the scientific quality of DIO's academic publications and discoveries, despite [d] astonishingly prominent international media coverage of several of those discoveries (from the 27th century BC to the 20th century AD), nonetheless: the present-day misbehavior (of DIO-exposed corrupt institutional archons) remains wholly unreported to the public by the responsible “public” institutions.
 I.e., institutions typically solve corruption not by curing it; but by trying to suppress general awareness of it.
 So, for them, a journal such as DIO is automatically The Enemy.
 Symptoms of this situation are sometimes almost amusing: e.g., when the Amer Assoc for the Advancement of Science's Science finally (84 yrs late) jettisoned the Peary North Pole myth (1993/6/11) explicitly due to a finding 1st published in DIO, Science cheated DIO by just citing a popular newspaper (whose story had explicitly cited DIO as its sole basis for the article).
 Science has not met our challenge (DIO 11.1 [2002] p.2 n.3) to name another case in which one of its stories cited a pop-source instead of the scientific journal that source had openly used.
 (As ever in such cases, we take it as mark of honor to be so singled out.)